 City of Boston

-of participants report that they learned skills that can help improve their lives
+of learners report that they learned skills that can help improve their lives

 of adult learners have used skills learned in TGH for job searching and/or at their current job one year after completing the program

-of students use their TGH device multiple times a week for learning activities one year after completing the program
+of learners use their TGH device multiple times a week for learning activities one year after completing the program

 Take a Look

-Listen to what TGH participants and leaders have to say about the program, and how it has benefitted their lives and the lives of many.
+Listen to what TGH learners and leaders have to say about TGH and how the program has affected their lives.